T1D in Under-Resourced Countries: Life for a Child’s Vision for the Future

 Life for a Child supports young people living with diabetes in some of the world’s most vulnerable communities.
 In addition to the story shared below, read more about their work supporting young people like Rwandan sisters Ineza and Rebeka at ToClimbAThousandHills.org.

 Beyond Type 1 was delighted to host a webinar, which you can view here.
-We wanted to introduce our community to Life for a Child—an outstanding organization that is contributing to the global diabetes community, particularly T1D youth in under-resourced countries.
+We wanted to introduce our community to Life for a Child—an outstanding organization that is contributing to the global diabetes community, particularly youth with type 1 diabetes (T1D) in under-resourced countries.

 Making an Impact Together